MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

-## Corona Project Setup
+## Corona Project setup

-OS: This quickstart is written for Windows 10; however, it should also work fine with a Mac.
+OS: This quickstart is written for Windows 10; however, it should also work well with a Mac.

-1. Download and install Corona:  [https://coronalabs.com/](https://coronalabs.com/)
+1. Download and install Corona:  [https://coronalabs.com/](https://coronalabs.com/).

 2. Run Corona, and create a new project.
-The following helps you through the first-time steps if you haven't done them:  [https://docs.coronalabs.com/guide/start/installWin/index.html](https://docs.coronalabs.com/guide/start/installWin/index.html)
+The following link should help you through the first-time steps if you haven't already performed them:  [https://docs.coronalabs.com/guide/start/installWin/index.html](https://docs.coronalabs.com/guide/start/installWin/index.html)

-3. Once you've installed, logged in, and created a new project, you should see several windows that look something like this:
+3. Once you've installed, logged in, and created a new project, you should see several windows that look something like the example shown below.

     ![Install PlayFab SDK](media/new-project.png)